Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Angiosarcomas are malignant soft tissue sarcomas, which are rare tumors in and of themselves.
-Soft tissue sarcomas represent 1% of all solid malignancies or tumors, and angiosarcomas represent about 1% of all soft tissue sarcomas.
-Each year, approximately 1 person in 1 million people in the United States is diagnosed with angiosarcoma.
-Cutaneous angiosarcoma, which is skin cancer, is the most common form of angiosarcoma.
+Angiosarcomas are rare malignant soft tissue sarcomas, which are rare tumors in and of themselves.
+Each year, approximately 1 person in 1 million people in the U.S. is diagnosed with angiosarcoma.
+The most common site where you get angiosarcoma is your skin, especially your scalp.

 Advertisement